Woodybrando/EdenMatrixTrading/README.md

 Please see [How It Works](HOWITWORKS.md) for the overview of how this trading works.

+## Note

+There are two different implementations of EDEN Trading style.
+The Bryn_method and the Original method currently operate on different branches The Bryn method lives on branch Eden_Wex but if the Original method is applied to Wex market too, we will rename accordingly. currently they vary with config file data and syntax of Matrix file, as well as implementation of strategy.

 ## Manifesto

 Please see the [MANIFESTO](MANIFESTO.md) for the purpose of this project.